simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 > Member @B wants to add @X to #g, but there is a pending invite to @D (only one at a time is allowed).
 You and @B have added @D, waiting on @C.  You may wait, cancel the invite, or kick @C: (wait/cancel/kick)
 > y
 ```

+## Variations Not Pursued

+### Leave via Kicks

+The issue with leaving by simply issuing a PleaseKick self message is that it's hard to guarantee that it is acted on.
+This means that the user must stick around in the group and politely ensure that the message is delivered.
+If we have lower expectations of what clients can and will do in practice, then we get better results.